Jarzka/stylefy/README.md

 # Requirements

 Currently stylefy works only with [Reagent](https://github.com/reagent-project/reagent).
 This is because stylefy forces all components to re-render themselves when currently used styles are changed.
-This requirement has been implemented using Reagent atoms, which is deref'd in all components calling *use-style*.
+This requirement has been implemented using Reagent atom, which is deref'd in all components calling *use-style*.

 Support for other UI frameworks is planned, but not on the top priority list.